chanonlim/discord-messages-log/README.md

 8. You're done!

 # Note
 This was made as a random project so I didn't put a lot of effort into it so it may have bugs and the instruction may not be clear for you.
+And also it doesn't redraw edits.